RazorOp/razorops-web/_posts/2024-12-21-aws-sns-simple-notification-service.md

 ---
-title: "2024-12-21 AWS SNS (Simple Notification Service) "
+title: "AWS SNS (Simple Notification Service) "
 description: Amazon Simple Notification Service (Amazon SNS) is a web service that makes it easy to set up, operate, and send notifications from the cloud.
 image: /images/blog/aws-sns-simple-notification-service.webp